harshitpaunikar1/Project-17/.github/project-buildup-history.md

 - Task summary: Ended up revisiting this in the evening — spent time just reading back through everything to make sure it still made sense end to end.
 - Deliverable: Cleaner than this morning's version.
+## 2021-06-16 - Day 4: EDA

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day triyng to chart the main variables and identify the strongest descriptive patterns and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: I wrapped up the day with eDA charts mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.